📌 Touch Hills, Stirling

 Download file for GPS

-Wildlife: Hundreds of excitable greylag geese in the fields, on the reservoir and on its islets; also sheep, mallard ducks and wigeon.
+Wildlife: Hundreds of excitable greylag geese; sheep, mallard ducks, wigeon.

-Weather: Calm, crisp and clear evening sunshine; just above freezing, but sub-zero by the return to the car.
-A dusting of snow on the ground in shady spots.
+Weather: Sunny with a gentle breeze, temperature in low / mid teens.* Calm & crisp with evening sunshine, sub-zero temperature by the return to the car.
+A dusting of snow on the ground in shady spots.**

 Leave a Comment